imhlq/Trinkets/README.md

  One function to print the structure of hdf5 file, providing quick and easy summary.

 - DKnote.py
  Convert current directive DuoKan Notes dkx file, to evernote.
+(Support Wifi transfer)